Effect-TS/effect/.changeset/green-seals-count.md

     if (input.password !== input.confirm_password) {
       issues.push({
         path: ["confirm_password"],
-        issue: "Passwords do not match"
+        message: "Passwords do not match"
       })
     }
     // either name or surname must be present if (!input.name && !input.surname) {
       issues.push({
         path: ["surname"],
-        issue: "Surname must be present if name is not present" })
+        message: "Surname must be present if name is not present" })
     }
     return issues